 - While Beach West in Whiting->: 17 out of 93 days tested (18.3%)

-The Indiana Department of Environmental Management started beach monitoring in 2002.
-The state's Lake Michigan Beach Monitoring and Notification Program works with local beach administrators to test Indiana beaches consistently and inform the general public of pollution.
+The state's Lake Michigan Beach Monitoring and Notification Program works with local beach administrators to consistently test Indiana beaches and inform the public about pollution.

 Louisiana: 23 of 23 beach sites sampled were potentially unsafe for at least one day in 2019.